EvilSquirrelGuy/MicroThemes/NitroUpsellBegone/README.md

 * Removes all buttons that let you "add" super reactions
 * Removes the nitro/payment setting sections
 * Removes the "send a gift" button from the messagebox
-* Removes the nitro section from your DMs
+* Removes the nitro section from your DMs list
+* Removes the profile editing options locked to nitro
+* Removed all per-server profile editing options (except nickname and pronouns)

 ## What this theme doesn't do
 * Give you nitro